vsdudakov/fastadmin/README.md

 FastAdmin is an easy-to-use Admin App for FastAPI inspired by Django Admin.

 FastAdmin was built with relations in mind and admiration for the excellent and popular Django Admin.
-It's engraved in its design that you may configure your admin dashboard for FastAPI easiest way.
+It's engraved in its design that you may configure your admin dashboard for FastAPI/Flask/Django easiest way.

 FastAdmin is designed to be minimalistic, functional and yet familiar.